 IFRS International Financial Reporting Standards, the set of accounting rules in use by UK local authorities since 2010.
-A reduction in the value of an investment caused by the counterparty being in financial difficulty.
-Compensation for the use of cash paid by borrowers to lenders on debt instruments.
-The risk that unexpected changes in interest rates cause an unplanned loss, for example by increased payments on borrowing or lower income on investments.
-A local government term for when actual "external" debt is below the capital financing requirement , indicating that difference has been borrowed from internal resources instead; in reality this is not a form of borrowing.
-Statutory guidance issued by MHCLG and the devolved governments on local government investments.
+Impairment A reduction in the value of an investment caused by the counterparty being in financial difficulty.
+Interest Compensation for the use of cash paid by borrowers to lenders on debt instruments.
+Interest rate risk The risk that unexpected changes in interest rates cause an unplanned loss, for example by increased payments on borrowing or lower income on investments.
+Internal borrowing A local government term for when actual "external" debt is below the capital financing requirement , indicating that difference has been borrowed from internal resources instead; in reality this is not a form of borrowing.
+Investment guidance Statutory guidance issued by MHCLG and the devolved governments on local government investments.
 Local authorities are required by law to have regard to the relevant investment guidance.
-A document required by investment guidance that sets out a local authority's investment plans and parameters for the coming year.
+Investment strategy A document required by investment guidance that sets out a local authority's investment plans and parameters for the coming year.
 Sometimes forms part of the authority's treasury management strategy .
-A contract where one party permits another to make use of an asset in return for a series of payments.
+Lease A contract where one party permits another to make use of an asset in return for a series of payments.
 It is economically similar to buying the asset and borrowing a loan, and therefore leases are often counted as a type of debt .
-Term in CIPFA's Risk Management Toolkit which refers to the minimum amount of borrowing required to keep investments at a minimum liquidity level.
+Liability benchmark Term in CIPFA's Risk Management Toolkit which refers to the minimum amount of borrowing required to keep investments at a minimum liquidity level.
 Used to compare against the actual and forecast level of borrowing.
-Contract where the lender provides a sum of money (the principal) to a borrower, who agrees to repay it in the future together with interest .
+Loan Contract where the lender provides a sum of money (the principal) to a borrower, who agrees to repay it in the future together with interest .
 Loans are not normally tradable on financial markets.
 There are specific definitions in government investment guidance .
 Long-term Usually means longer than one year.
 Maturity (1) The date when an investment or borrowing is scheduled to be repaid.
 (2) A type of loan where the principal is only repaid on the maturity date.
-Ministry of Housing, Communities and Local Government - the central government department that oversees local authorities in England.
-Measures taken by central banks to boost or slow the economy, usually via changes in interest rates.
+MHCLG Ministry of Housing, Communities and Local Government - the central government department that oversees local authorities in England.
+Monetary policy Measures taken by central banks to boost or slow the economy, usually via changes in interest rates.
 Monetary easing refers to cuts in interest rates, making it cheaper for households and businesses to borrow and hence spend more, boosting the economy, while monetary tightening refers to the opposite.
-Committee (MPC) Committee of the Bank of England responsible for implementing monetary policy in the UK by changing Bank Rate and quantitative easing with the aim of keeping CPI inflation at around 2%.
-(MMF) A pooled fund which invests in a range of short-term assets providing high credit quality and high liquidity.
+Monetary Policy Committee (MPC) Committee of the Bank of England responsible for implementing monetary policy in the UK by changing Bank Rate and quantitative easing with the aim of keeping CPI inflation at around 2%.
+Money market fund (MMF) A pooled fund which invests in a range of short-term assets providing high credit quality and high liquidity.
 Usually refers to CNAV and LVNAV funds with a WAM under 60 days which offer instant access, but the European Union definition extends to include cash plus funds .
+Money markets The markets for short-term finance, including deposits and T-bills .